Je me souviens: Meaning

-Taché appears not to have left an explanation of the motto's intended meaning but, however, wrote a letter to Siméon Lesage that showed what he intended to accomplish with the statues on the building's façade and describing what they were intended to remind people of.
+Taché appears not to have left an explanation of the motto's intended meaning but he wrote a letter to the deputy minister of public works, Siméon Lesage, that showed what he intended to accomplish with the statues on the building's façade and described what they were intended to remind people of.

-All around the Parliament building are 24 statues of historical figures.
-They originally included founders (Jacques Cartier, Samuel de Champlain and de Maisonneuve), clerics (de Laval, de Brébeuf, Marquette and Olier), military men (de Frontenac, Wolfe, de Montcalm and de Levis), First Nations Peoples, French governors (D'Argenson, de Tracy, de Callières, de Montmagny, d'Ailleboust, de Vaudreuil) and, in the words of Taché, "some English governors the most sympathetic to our nationality" (Murray, Dorchester, Prevost and Bagot) and Lord Elgin, who was given a special place for he was seen as an important player in obtaining "responsible government".
-Taché purposely left empty spaces to allow future generations to add their own statues.
+All around the Parliament building, there are 24 statues of historical figures.
+They originally included founders (Jacques Cartier, Samuel de Champlain, and de Maisonneuve); clerics (de Laval, de Brébeuf, Marquette, and Olier); military figures (de Frontenac, Wolfe, de Montcalm, and de Levis); First Nations Peoples; French governors (D'Argenson, de Tracy, de Callières, de Montmagny, d'Ailleboust, de Vaudreuil); and, in the words of Taché, "some English governors the most sympathetic to our nationality" (Murray, Dorchester, Prevost, and Bagot), and Lord Elgin, who was given a special place for he was seen as an important player in obtaining "responsible government".
+Taché left empty spaces to allow future generations to add their own statues.

-His contemporaries, however, did not have any trouble interpreting its meaning.
-The first interpretations that can be cited are those of historian Thomas Chapais and civil servant Ernest Gagnon.
+His contemporaries, however, offered their own interpretations, including historian Thomas Chapais and civil servant Ernest Gagnon.